-The Global Ground Support Aircraft Deicing Simulator is a 3D training simulation software package developed for airport ground support equipment operators.
-The simulation allows users to train for mission critical tasks in a safe and low-cost environment.
-Training simulation sessions begins by selecting the type of aircraft to be deiced, the time of day, wind conditions, temperature, and the type of precipitation present in the environment.
-The operator has full control over the deicers boom arm, cab rotation, truck location, nozzle settings, fluid selection, spray selection and lights.
-This training simulation software gives the aerospace industry the ability to train their operators without risking damage to real-world equipment and without using expensive consumables such as fuel, oil, and deicing fluids
+Training simulation sessions begin by selecting the type of aircraft to be deiced and parameters, including the time of day, wind conditions, temperature, and the type of precipitation present in the environment.
+The operator has full control over the deicer’s boom arm, cab rotation, truck location, nozzle settings, fluid selection, spray selection and lights.

+Simulation-based training ensures that operators are active participants in the learning process, instead of passive audience members merely watching traditional pre-training presentations and videos.
 Clearly, operators require experiential training, but preferably not with the actual planes or deicing equipment until after they are familiar with the equipment, weather conditions, and procedures.
-Traditional training and videos turn operators into passive audience members, while a simulation turns operators into active participants.

-The simulation tracks the performance of users and records their scores for review by the instructor.
-Users are scored on their performance in regards to the factors of a deicing event, including amount of contaminant removed, time taken, gallons of fluid used, no-spray area violations, and aircraft collisions.
-This scoring system allows operators to compete against each other and have fun while learning the correct procedures.
+The simulation tracks the performance of users, recording their scores for review by instructors.
+Users are scored on their performance, including amount of contaminant removed, time taken, gallons of fluid used, no-spray area violations, and aircraft collisions.

 This scoring system also incorporates a high-score board, encouraging operators to compete against each other and have fun while perfecting their efficient execution of proper techniques.